BrijeshPujara/LinkedIn-Clone/README.md

 ## Lessons Learned
 An exciting dive into React Redux, encountered a number problems that I had to overcome to integrate firebase as this was my first time using firebase as a backend.
 Getting familiar with Redux devtools.
 Overall an interesting project with many lessons learned.
+A key to the clone tutorials is mainly to introduce pattern recognition with React.

 ## Future Improvements
 * Integrating an API key to pull live data for the linkedin news section, I think this would be a great feature to add and it's something I'll look at in the future.